leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

   * Eventually I'll add links later if more thorough blog posts are made about them

-A general takeaway of this booklist is that the _ideology_ (as Zizek uses the word) of statism infects our imagination (Capitalist Realism) and thus creates a reflection of itself across a fractal of society.
-From pedegogical ideology (The Ignorant Schoolmaster) to our anthropology (Fragments of an Anarchist Anthropology) and thus the lense through which we both exhume history (Hellenistic History and Culture) and document living history (Writing Culture).
+Tying this booklist together is the notion that hierarchal ideologies (statism and capitalism, for example) infect our imagination.
+(Capitalist Realism) These ideologies sculpt our pedagogy (The Ignorant Schoolmaster), our anthropology (Fragments of an Anarchist Anthropology) and our history (Hellenistic History and Culture, Writing Culture) in their image.
+The consequences of this are not all as easy to spot as starvation, exploitation, poverty and imperialism, and one of the most insidious parts of these hierarchies is that they convince us that nothing else is possible.
+The way to combat the statist ideology is summarized well by Capitalist Realism and echoed by David Graeber:

+  * Produce a viable alternative, e.g., argue a delivery where neoliberalism has failed: a massive reduction of bureaucracy.
+  * Struggle over work and who controls it, assertion of worker autonomy (as opposted to control by management) together with a rejection of certain kinds of labor (such as auditing) which managerialism cannot do without
+  * Reject business ontologies
+  * Realize the unhealthiness of certain systems...
+  * Resolve things through collective management, practically and experimentally
+  * Join the LRC today! (some kind of action link here) we are the alternative!
+    We build it and experiment with its practical application of collective management constantly!

 ## Preface